 What extra precautions should ALS patients take?

-Individuals with chronic medical conditions, such as ALS, should take extra precautions to minimize the risk of getting COVID-19.
-In addition to the general preventive measures listed above, patients with these conditions should:
+Because people with amyotrophic lateral sclerosis (ALS) often have issues related to breathing and lung function, they should take extra precautions to minimize the risk of getting COVID-19.
+In addition to the general preventive measures listed above, ALS patients and their caregivers should:

 - Stock up on necessary medications and supplies that can last for a few weeks.